-Owen’s campaign ultimately failed to gain traction at that time.
-His ideas were, however, adopted more than a century later, in 1926, by industrialist Henry Ford.
-His factories became some of the first workplaces in the U.S. to formally implement a 40-hour, five-day workweek.
+Back then, the working day could range from 10 to 16 hours, but Owen’s campaign still failed to gain traction.
+His ideas were only adopted more than a century later, in 1926, by industrialist Henry Ford.
+Ford's factories became some of the first workplaces in the U.S. to formally implement a 40-hour, five-day workweek.

 Why implement a 4-day workweek?